 Published on February 15th, 2012 | by Sharilyn Johnson19

-Colbert Report suspends production
+Colbert Report temporary suspends production due to family emergency

 EDIT, 2/19 – Comedy Central has confirmed that Monday’s taping of the Colbert Report will go ahead as scheduled.
 Still no official confirmation of the reasons behind Colbert’s absence from the show.